blackfireio/php-sdk/README.md

 extension is not possible.

-This repository provides a [Blackfire](https://blackfire.io/) PHP Probe implementation that should only be used under the following circumstancies:
+This repository provides a [Blackfire](https://blackfire.io/) PHP Probe implementation that should only be used under the following circumstances:

  * You already have XHProf installed and cannot install the Blackfire PHP extension (think PHP 5.2);